gvwilson/sdxjs/layout-engine/index.md

 <%- include('/inc/keep.html', {file: 'wrapped.js', key: 'blockcol'}) %>

 Rows do all the hard work.
-Each row is replaced with a row containing a single column with one or more rows, each of which is one "line" of wrapped cells
+Each original row is replaced with a new row that contains a single column with one or more rows, each of which is one "line" of wrapped cells
 (<f key="layout-engine-wrap"></f>).
 This replacement is unnecessary when everything will fit on a single row,